TheAveryRodriguez/whether_sweater/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Learning Goals

-* How to run the test suite
+* How can someone clone and set up the app

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Where they can get their own API Keys

+* Happy Path endpoint use

 * ...